windelicato/painterofthezone/readme.md

 # PAINTER OF THE ZONE

-Combat enhancement overhaul for S.T.A.L.K.E.R.
-G.A.M.M.A.
+Highly configurable combat enhancement overhaul for S.T.A.L.K.E.R.
+G.A.M.M.A. with extensive MCM configuration

 # FEATURES

-## High resolution wallmark textures with parallax and material support
+### High resolution wallmark textures with parallax and material support

-## Extensive MCM options to configure or disable any of the following:
+### Extensive MCM options to enable, disable, or tweak everything possible

 ### Enhancements to engine wallmarks
 - When no walls are nearby places blood marks on the floor